 Coarse stone to be used for one grinding pass immediately after peening on the jig.
 Do not use this stone during mowing – it removes too much material.

-Optional abbrasive rubber block - not as important as when using the peening hammer, but definitely practical for safe cleaning of your blade from corrosion and dirt before peening.
+Optional abrasive rubber block - not as important as when using the peening hammer, but definitely practical for safe cleaning of your blade from corrosion and dirt before peening.

-3. Peening using the hammer nose on a wide anvil
+3. Peening using the hammer peen on a wide anvil

-The dual-nose peening hammer (with two narrow noses of different radii)
+The dual-peen hammer (with two narrow peens of different radii)

 Optionally peening bench